 Trial Step 1.
 Set the temperature of the barrel

 It should be noted here that the initial barrel temperature setting must be based on the material supplier’s recommendations.
-This is because the same materials of different manufacturers and different brands may have considerable differences, and material suppliers often have quite in-depth research and understanding of their own materials.
-Users can make basic settings according to their recommendations, and then make appropriate fine-tuning according to the specific production situation.
+This is because the same materials of different manufacturers and brands may have considerable differences, and material suppliers often have in-depth research and understanding of their materials.
+Users can make basic settings according to their recommendations and then make appropriate fine-tuning according to the specific production situation.

-In addition to this, the actual temperature of the melt needs to be measured with a probe.
-Because the barrel temperature we set often cannot be guaranteed to be 100% consistent with the melt temperature due to differences in the environment, the type and depth of the temperature sensor, etc. Sometimes due to the presence of oil stains or other reasons, the actual temperature of the melt and the set temperature of the barrel are very different (previously, we have had an example of a difference of up to 30°C between the two).
+In addition, the melt’s actual temperature needs to be measured with a probe.
+Because the barrel temperature we set often cannot be guaranteed to be 100% consistent with the melt temperature due to differences in the environment, the type and depth of the temperature sensor, etc. Sometimes due to the presence of oil stains or other reasons, the actual temperature of the melt and the set temperature of the barrel is very different (previously, we have had an example of a difference of up to 30°C between the two).

 Step 2.
 Set the temperature of the mold

 Likewise, the initial mold temperature setting must also be based on the recommended values provided by the material supplier.

 It should be noted that when we say mold temperature, we refer to the temperature of the mold cavity surface, not the temperature displayed on the mold temperature controller.
 In many cases, the temperature displayed on the mold temperature controller is not consistent with the temperature of the cavity surface due to the environment and improper power selection of the mold temperature controller.
 Therefore, the temperature of the cavity surface must be measured and recorded before the mold test.
 At the same time, measuring different positions in the mold cavity is necessary to check whether the temperature at each point is balanced and record the corresponding results to provide reference data for subsequent mold optimization.